There are four basic steps in Scout advancement, and they apply to all six ranks.

 There is a new Eagle Scout Application, 58-728A (2014 printing).
 Make sure you are using the current application.
 See the National Council website.

 Conservation Good Turn, The BSA Ready & Prepared Award, Emergency Preparedness BSA, religious emblems, William T. Hornaday Awards, and more…

 For information on the Conservation Good Turn, the BSA Ready & Prepared Award, Emergency Preparedness BSA, religious emblems, William T. Hornaday Awards, and more, see:

-Scoutmaster’s Key, Boy Scout Leader’s Training Award, trained leader emblems, and more:
+Scoutmaster’s Key, Scouts BSA Leader’s Training Award, trained leader emblems, and more: